Photo of Steven A. Levy

 • United States Supreme Court

-• U.S. Court of Appeals for the Fourth, Seventh and Ninth Circuits
+• U.S. Court of Appeals for the Seventh Circuit

 • U.S. District Court for the Northern District of Illinois, including the Trial Bar